-IWGIA - International Work Group for Indigenous Affairs - is a global human rights organisation dedicated to promoting, protecting and defending indigenous peoples’ rights.
+IWGIA - International Work Group for Indigenous Affairs - is a global human rights organisation dedicated to promoting and defending Indigenous Peoples’ rights.

-Since 1968, IWGIA has cooperated with indigenous peoples' organisations and international institutions to promote recognition and implementation of the rights of indigenous peoples.
-IWGIA works to empower indigenous peoples through documentation, capacity development and advocacy on a local, regional and international level.
-To achieve our mission we provide documentation, support advocacy and empower indigenous peoples’ organisations and institutions via global partnerships.
+Since 1968, IWGIA has cooperated with Indigenous Peoples' organisations and international institutions to promote recognition and implementation of the rights of Indigenous Peoples.
+IWGIA works to empower Indigenous Peoples through documentation, capacity development and advocacy on a local, regional and international level.
+To achieve our mission we provide documentation, and support the advocacy and empowerment of Indigenous Peoples’ organisations and institutions via global partnerships.

-Today indigenous peoples from all over the world are involved in IWGIA's global network.
-Still, the key drivers for change in our work are documentation, empowerment and advocacy.
+Today Indigenous Peoples from all over the world are involved in IWGIA's global network.
+Still, the key drivers for change in our work are documentation, supporting empowerment and advocacy.

 Observer status and expert memberIWGIA has consultative/observer status with the UN Economic and Social Council (ECOSOC), the International Labour Organization (ILO), UN Educational, Scientific and Cultural Organization (UNESCO), the UN Framework Convention on Climate Change (UNFCCC), the Arctic Council and and the Green Climate Fund (GCF).
-IWGIA has en expert member in the African Commission on Humans and Peoples' Rights (ACHPR).
+IWGIA has observer status with the African Commission on Human and Peoples' Rights (ACHPR).
 IWGIA staff served from 2002 until 2020 as an expert member of the Working Group on Indigenous Populations/Communities (WGIP) of the African Commission.